elastic/kibana/x-pack/plugins/apm/dev_docs/local_setup.md

 git clone git@github.com:elastic/kibana.git
 cd kibana/
 yarn kbn bootstrap
-yarn start --no-base-path
+yarn start
 ```

 # Elasticsearch, APM Server and data generators

-To access an Elasticsearch instance that has live data you have two options:
+To access an Elasticsearch instance that has live data you have three options:

-## A. Cloud-based ES Cluster (internal devs only)

-Use the [oblt-cli](https://github.com/elastic/observability-test-environments/blob/master/tools/oblt_cli/README.md) to connect to a cloud-based ES cluster.

-## B. Using Synthtrace
+## 1. Using Synthtrace

 **Start Elasticsearch**
 ```